← Object-Based Attention

 Computational Modeling

-As observed by Stoner & Blanc (2010), for the object-based account to hold, the attentional cue — whether endogenous, exogenous, or both — must first privilege the subset of overlapping dots rotating in one direction and then privilege those same dots when they translate.
+As observed by Stoner & Blanc (2010), for the object-based account to hold for these experiments, the attentional cue — whether endogenous, exogenous, or both — must first privilege the subset of overlapping dots rotating in one direction and then privilege those same dots when they translate.
 The visual system must therefore "bind" the cued rotation to the subsequent translation in an object-specific manner.
 The mechanism of such binding has never been identified, nor has any directly applicable model been advanced.
+In this section, we first question the need for an object-based account.
+We demonstrate that established feature-based biased-competition and normalization models appear to account for previous results.
+We then show that these models cannot, however, account for the results of "feature-swap" experiments devised by Stoner and Blanc.
+We then consider computational models of incremental complexity that might account for those results as well as other findings attributed to object-based attention in transparent-motion displays.

 The motion-competition model